An easy out-and-back. One hour up. One hour down. (Watch out for rattlesnakes, though!)

 To the north, the view takes in, most dramatically, Plattekill Mountain and all four peaks of the eastern Devil’s Path, with Kaaterskill High Peak and the Blackhead Range in the distance.

 Looking west, you can see Olderbark and even West Kill poking up from behind the ridge.
-Then there’s Ticetonyk Mountain and Mount Tremper, the Burroughs Range, Peekamoose and Table, Ashokan High Point and the Ashokan Reservoir, the Shawangunks, Kingston, the Hudson River, even the Taconics along the horizon, directly east.
+Then there’s Ticetonyk Mountain and Mount Tremper, the Burroughs Range, Peekamoose and Table, Ashokan High Point and the Ashokan Reservoir, the Shawangunks, Kingston, the Hudson River — and even the Taconics along the horizon, directly east.

 It’s such a stunning mix of mountains — up-close peaks, distant peaks, layered peaks — with water, open flats, and big sky.
 Just incredible.